 The Fall 2018 window display designed and installed by Rraine for 826LA & Time Travel Mart.
 Food for Thought invites you into the dining room of a near-future home set in space.
 The Thanksgiving dinner spread is made entirely of books, comics, newspapers, and magazines written by or about people of color, as well as writing tools.
 She uses afrofuturism as a precedent for the meaning and aesthetic of this design.

 A production still from Rraine’s undergraduate thesis film and directorial debut The Divine Femmunity on location in Kingston, Jamaica.
-The film has since been featured in the Local Art Series Exhibition: Visions of the Future in Miami, Florida.
+The film has since been featured in the Local Art Series Exhibition: Visions of the Future in Miami, Florida and the Queer Woman of Color Film Festival in San Francisco, California.

 A sample of Rraine’s analog photography in collage format using photos taken in the US, Jamaica and Spain.